 The final-year course – Part II – consists of five components: Practical Criticism, Tragedy, a 7500-word dissertation, and two optional components, of which one can be another dissertation.
 Tragedy is a wide-ranging and highly stimulating paper based fundamentally in Greek, Shakespearean, and other tragic drama in any language, but augmented by the history of critical and theoretical writing on the tragic, as well as works in such media as film, music, painting, and sculpture.
-Current optional papers are: Medieval English Literature1066–1500; Chaucer; Early Tudor Literature 1500–1547; Victorian Literature 1847–72; Literature, Culture, and Crisis 1631–71; Lyric; Modernism and the Short Story; Moralists (on the history and nature of moral thought); History and Theory of Literary Criticism; Postcolonial and Related Literatures; American Literature; Contemporary Writing in English; Literature and Visual Culture.
+Optional papers: Medieval English Literature 1066–1500; Chaucer; Medieval Supernatural; Early Modern Drama; Material Renaissance; Love, Gender and Sexuality, 1740-1824; Victorian Literature 1847–72; Lyric; Prose Forms 1936-56; The Ethical Imagination; History and Theory of Literary Criticism; Postcolonial and Related Literatures; American Literature; Contemporary Writing in English; Literature and Visual Culture.

-Full details about the English Tripos at Cambridge, core aspects of the learning experience – Faculty lectures and seminars, small-group classes, and paired or individual supervisions in College – are provided on the Faculty of English website, and summarised in the University Undergraduate Prospectus.
+You can find full details about the English Tripos at Cambridge and core aspects of the learning experience (Faculty lectures and seminars, small-group classes, and paired or individual supervisions in College) on the Faculty of English website, and summarised in the University Undergraduate Prospectus.

 English at Churchill College is a thriving and sociable literary community, to which we aim to admit 5 or 6 able and enthusiastic undergraduates each year.
 Much of the teaching and supervision is provided by the College’s Fellows.
-Other teaching is exchanged with Fellows of other colleges, or given by advanced doctoral students, so that the individual student's interests are developed through working with subject specialists.
-Directors of Studies discuss with students the overall shape of their deepening intellectual and literary commitments.
+Other teaching is exchanged with Fellows of other colleges, or given by advanced doctoral students, so that your individual interests can be developed through working with subject specialists.
+Your Director of Studies would discuss with you the overall shape of your deepening intellectual and literary commitments.

-Recent Churchill graduates have pursued careers in, for example, comedy script-writing and performance, law, teaching, social policy, international journalism, accountancy, the Civil Service, BBC radio, with others continuing to postgraduate studies in English, but also Psychology and Theology.
-In short, the highly developed powers of critical analysis, persuasive argument and stylish exposition acquired through studying English at Cambridge provide an excellent basis for the next steps.
+Recent Churchill graduates have pursued careers in (amongst others) comedy script-writing and performance, law, teaching, social policy, international journalism, accountancy, the Civil Service, BBC radio, with others continuing to postgraduate studies in English, but also Psychology and Theology.
+In short, the highly developed powers of critical analysis, persuasive argument and stylish exposition acquired through studying English at Cambridge will provide an excellent basis for your next steps.

 For more information and for all admissions enquiries, please contact the Admissions Office.